-Today’s question is from Mrs Wilson and she asks,
+Today in 2023 I got a question is from Mrs. Wilson and she asks,

 “What really causes poor circulation?”

 What’s important to know is that poor circulation isn’t a “condition” itself.
 It’s the result of OTHER health issues.
-Poor blood flow and circulation is one of the primary causes of a heart problems.
+Poor blood flow and circulation are one of the primary causes of heart problems.

 This is because it can lead to

 - Blood pressure problems

 - Hardening and narrowing of your arteries